top of page

 Hazel's Annual Car Show

-My Role & Responsibilities: I planned and worked five of Hazel's Annual Show & Shine Car Shows during my tenure.
-Scheduled for a Sunday on or around Father's Day in June, it's a staple, signature Hazel's event.
+My Role & Responsibilities: I planned and worked five annual Show & Shine Car Shows during my tenure.
+Scheduled for a Sunday on or around Father's Day in June, it is a staple Hazel's event.
 Typically, we partner with a beer vendor to sponsor.
-They would either come to us or I would solicit their involvement and what is required of an event sponsor (food, prizes, and a game).
-The advertising leading up to the car show is two-fold, the first round of advertisement is to attract the attention of participants who will bring their cars to show.
-I target paid social media advertising to audiences with an interest in vintage cars, car shows, muscle cars, etc. I print and put out flyers (2-up on 8.5x11) on the backs of registers for those interested to take, in addition to email blasts, social posts, in-store posters, FB/website event listings, newsprint/digital ads, and the in-store directory.
-Once the car show participants are advertised to, a new round of ads with a slightly different message is published to appeal to customers and the community to attend.
-Throughout the planning process I work with department stakeholders to order supplies (water through the Grocery Manager and keg buckets through the Beer Manager) and keep up to date with parking lot layout plans.
+The sponsor would either come to us or I would solicit their involvement and provide info about event sponsor requirements (food, prizes, and a booth activation activity).
+The advertising leading up to the car show is two-fold: the first round of advertisement is to attract the attention of participants who will bring their cars to show.
+I would target organic and paid social media advertising to audiences with an interest in vintage cars, car shows, muscle cars, etc. I would print and distribute flyers at the registers for those interested, in addition to email blasts, social posts, in-store posters, FB/website event listings, newsprint/digital ads, and the in-store directory display.
+Once the car show participants were advertised to, a new round of ads with slightly different messaging were published to appeal to attendees.
+Throughout the planning process I work with department heads to order supplies (water through the Grocery Manager, NA kegs, and keg buckets through the Beer Manager) and keep everyone up-to-date on show-car parking plans.

 Deliverables: Free food, drinks, games, prizes, and entertainment for customers, gift cards for car show participants, and ad assets.